by Carolyn Thomas ♥ @HeartSisters

 A woman attending one of my heart health presentations told me of her recent trip to the Emergency Department of our local hospital, and an overheard conversation between the (male) doctor and the (male) patient in the bed next door beyond the curtain:

 “Your blood tests came back fine, your EKG tests are fine – but we’re going to keep you for observation just to rule out a heart attack”.

-Women (especially younger women) with heart disease are more likely than men to be misdiagnosed.
-Research on cardiac misdiagnoses reported in the New England Journal of Medicine* looked at more than 10,000 patients (48% women) who went to their hospital Emergency Departments with chest pain or other heart attack symptoms.
-Investigators found that one in every 50 people who had suffered a heart attack was misdiagnosed and sent home from hospital.
-But women younger than 55 were seven times more likely to be misdiagnosed than men of the same age.
-The consequences of this were enormous: being sent away from the hospital doubled the chances of dying.
+Women (especially younger women) with heart disease are far more likely than men to be misdiagnosed.
+Research on cardiac misdiagnoses reported in the New England Journal of Medicine looked at more than 10,000 patients (48% women) who went to their hospital Emergency Departments with chest pain or other heart attack symptoms.
+Investigators found that women younger than 55 were seven times more likely to be misdiagnosed than their male counterparts.
+The consequences of this were enormous: being sent away from the hospital doubled the risk of dying.(1)

-Dr. Jerome Groopman‘s book, How Doctors Think, helps to explain why these misdiagnoses happen in the first place:
+Dr. Jerome Groopman‘s book, How Doctors Think, helps to explain why misdiagnoses happen in the first place:

 “Specialists in particular, are known to demonstrate unwarranted clinical certainty.
 They have trained for so long that they begin too easily to rely on their vast knowledge and overlook the variability in human biology.”

 This so-called “disregard for uncertainty” was what I faced with that Emergency Department physician in 2008 who sent me home from hospital with a misdiagnosis of GERD (gastroesophageal reflux disease), despite the fact that I’d just presented with textbook heart attack symptoms like chest pain, nausea, sweating, and pain radiating down my left arm.
 His emphatic but unwarranted clinical certainty: